rkmtlab/multi-ems/README.md

 # multi-ems

-multi-channel EMS with Processing and Arduino.
+"multi-channel EMS" with Processing and Arduino.

 Simultaneous output of maximum of 20 channels are available.

 The board is designed for "Human Augmentation Summer School 2017."

-Permission are required for any other personal usage.
+Permissions are required for any other personal usage.

 ## Description